Anastasia Potapova: Personal life

-Since the end of 2022, she began a relationship with Kazakhstani player Alexander Shevchenko.
-On 24 September 2023, they announced their engagement, and they got married on 1 December 2023.
-The couple divorced a year later in September 2024.
+In 2022, she began a relationship with Kazakhstani player Alexander Shevchenko.
+On 24 September 2023, they announced their engagement, and they married on 1 December 2023.
+The couple divorced less than a year later in September 2024.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.